 The performance of MLEM and LSD are rather similar in terms of bias, variance and RMS error.
-Likely due to the appropriate definition of the descent direction employed for the minimization of the objective function, the convergence of LSD is faster than that of MLEM (figures 4 to 6, rows A), yielding a faster bias decrease.
-For a given iteration, the variance of the LSD estimates is always slightly higher than that of the MLEM estimates, due to the higher convergence rate (figures 4 to 6, rows B).
+Likely due to the appropriate definition of the descent direction employed for the minimization of the objective function, the convergence of LSD is faster than that of MLEM (figures 4-6, rows A), yielding a faster bias decrease.
+For a given iteration, the variance of the LSD estimates is always slightly higher than that of the MLEM estimates, due to the higher convergence rate (figures 4-6, rows B).
 As confirmed by table 2, the LSD variance estimates are fairly accurate since the error after 100 iterations is always below 1%.
 They also prove to be highly robust as confirmed by the narrow confidence intervals.
-The resulting RMS errors are comparable for LSD and MLEM and follow roughly the same trends whatever the studied ROI and count level (figures 4 to 6, rows C).
+The resulting RMS errors are comparable for LSD and MLEM and follow roughly the same trends whatever the studied ROI and count level (figures 4-6, rows C).
 For the three small tumor ROIs, it appears that the RMS error is always significantly lower with LSD than with MLEM.
 Regarding the non-specific large ROI, the RMS error is lower with MLEM, but the difference between the two methods remains small and weakly significant from a practical point of view.

 In ROI 4, the minimum RMS error is reached early in the iterative process and the subsequent RMS error rise follows the trend of the variance increase.
 For this kind of ROI with large size and low contrast, a regularized estimation is hence desirable to avoid a large increase in variance.
 As described in section 2.3, the regularization can be performed by smoothing the characteristic function of the ROI with an adjustable convolution kernel.
 Figure 7 shows the effect of regularization on the convergence properties of the LSD algorithm applied to ROI 4.
-The top row displays the characteristic function $\check{\mathbf{k}}{\alpha}$ which, as discussed in section 2.3, can be interpreted as the target resolution kernel for LSD characterization.
+The top row displays the characteristic function \mathbf{k}{α} which, as discussed in section 2.3, can be interpreted as the target resolution kernel for LSD characterization.
 The second row shows the exact object smoothed using the corresponding Gaussian filter \mathbf{G}{α} .
-It clearly appears that the filtering definitely alters the intrinsic resolution are not expected to significantly bias the ROI estimate.
-The third row displays line profiles through the target resolution kernel $\check{\mathbf{k}}{\alpha}$ (dotted) and through the resolution kernel $\mathbf{M}^T \widehat{\boldsymbol{\delta}}$ (solid) at iteration 100.
-Whereas the match between the two is perfect for $\alpha = 4$ and almost perfect for $\alpha = 2$, the solution of the unregularized dual problem fails in perfectly matching $\mathbf{M}^T \widehat{\boldsymbol{\delta}}$ with $\check{\mathbf{k}}{\alpha}$.
-The bottom row shows the convergence of the objective function throughout the iterations and illustrates that the roughness of the regularization strongly influences the speed and quality of the convergence.
-These observations explain the results shown in figures 4 to 6 for ROI 4.
-In terms of bias, the regularization does not yield a significant degradation of the ROI estimates (almost 0% at convergence for $\alpha = 0$, about 0.2% for $\alpha = 2$ and less than 0.7% for $\alpha = 4$).
-In terms of variance, the use of $\alpha = 2$ significantly reduces the variance compared to $\alpha = 0$, yet the variance still follows a slow monotonic increase while the iterations proceed.
-Choosing $\alpha = 4$ yields a further reduction along with a fast and sustainable stabilization of the variance (a plateau is reached within about 30 iterations).
-As a consequence, the strongly regularized LSD algorithm produces the most accurate and stable ROI estimate in terms of RMS error.
-So far, the adjustment of parameter α has been performed intuitively, based on basic a priori knowledge regarding the considered problem such as the size of the ROI, its expected contrast with respect to the background, the SNR in the recorded projections.
-Further work has to be undertaken in order to design an automated procedure for the optimization of parameter α .
+It clearly appears that the filtering definitely alters the intrinsic resolution of the small tumor ROIs due to their high contrast.
+In ROI 4, the smoothing and the related loss of resolution are not expected to significantly bias the ROI estimate.
+The third row displays line profiles through the target resolution kernel $\mathbf{M}^T \hat{\boldsymbol{\delta}}$ (solid) at iteration 100.

 Figure 7.
 Unregularized LSD ($\alpha = 0$, left column) and regularized LSD with $\alpha = 2$ (middle column) and $\alpha = 4$ (right column).
 Top row: ROI 4 characteristic function \mathbf{k}{α} .
 Second row: phantom smoothed using \mathbf{G}{α} .
-Third row: line profiles through \mathbf{k}{α} (dotted) and $\mathbf{M}^{T} \hat{\mathbf{\delta}}$ (solid) at iteration 100.
+Third row: line profiles through \mathbf{k}{α} (dotted) and $\mathbf{M}^T \hat{\boldsymbol{\delta}}$ (solid) at iteration 100.
 Bottom row: convergence of the objective function J.